oliviodare/oliviodare.com/index.md

 ---
 layout: default
 title: Max Bautista Perpinyà | oliviodare
 description: Hello!
-I'm Max Bautista Perpinyà and I am a PhD researcher in the history of science, based in UCLouvain, in Belgium.
+I'm Max Bautista Perpinyà, PhD researcher in the History and Philosophy of Science, based in UCLouvain, in Belgium, working on the history of biodiversity.

 ---